This Day in History: December 19

 December 19, 1921

 Adin D. Falkoff is born in New Jersey.
 He received a BChE in chemical engineering from the City College of New York in 1941 and MA in mathematics from Yale in 1963.
-He has worked for IBM since 1955.
+He started working for IBM in 1955.
 With Kenneth E. Iverson, Falkoff developed A Programming Language (APL).
 Iverson credited him for choosing the name APL and the introduction of the IBM golf-ball typewriter with the replacement typehead, which provided the famous character set to represent programs.
-Falkoff received IBM’s Outstanding Contribution Award for development APL and APL/360, and ACM’s Award for outstanding contribution to the development and application of APL.
+Falkoff received IBM’s Outstanding Contribution Award for the development of APL and APL/360, and ACM’s Award for "outstanding contribution to the development and application of APL."